 Treatments for arthritis vary according to the type.
 The main goal and priority is to address the symptoms and improve the quality of life of the patient.
 It is important to reduce the amount of pain the person is experiencing as well as prevent further damage to the affected joint.

-Over time, your doctor and you will have developed a good strategy and learn what works best for you in terms of managing the pain.
+Over time, your doctor and you will have developed a good strategy and plan for pain therapy and learn what works best for you in terms of managing the pain.
 Most common treatment to soothe the affected area is to apply heating pads or ice packs.
 You can also use mobility assistance devices such as walkers or canes to lessen the pressure off sore and inflamed joints.
 For people suffering arthritis, improving joint function and range of movement is also vital.
 Patients can opt to do physical therapy.
 This is a core component of arthritis treatment to help strengthen the muscles in and around the joints.